-Monitoring Parameters CBC including platelet count prior to therapy and regularly during treatment.
-Stool occult blood, signs and symptoms of bleeding.
-Anti-factor Xa levels: as needed clinically as in bleeding.
+Monitoring CBC including platelet count prior to therapy and regularly during Parameters treatment.
+Stool occult blood, signs and symptoms of bleeding. • Anti-factor Xa levels: as needed clinically as in bleeding.
 While it should be considered in renal impairmed patients.
-Anti-factor Xa activity: in pregnant women on therapeutic doses of enoxaparin and when using enoxaparin for the prevention of thromboembolism with mechanical heart valves.
-Serum creatinine at baseline and during therapy.
-Plasama potassium levels regularly.
-Lumbar puncture/neuraxial anesthesia: Monitor patients frequently for signs and symptoms of neurological impairment (midline back pain, sensory and motor deficits, bowel and/or bladder dysfunction).
-N.B.
+Anti-factor Xa activity: in pregnant women on therapeutic doses of enoxaparin and when using enoxaparin for the prevention of Sorum creatining at baseling and during therapy.
+Desama notassium levels regularly.
+Flasalia potassium levels regularly.
+Lumbar puncture/neuravial anesthesia: Monitor natients frequently for signs and symptoms of neurological impairment (midline back pain. sensory and motor deficits, bowel and/or bladder dysfunction). , , , , , , N.B.
 Monitoring of activated partial thromboplastin time (aPTT), and activated clotting time (ACT) are not adequate for monitoring enoxaparin activity.
 N.B.
-In liver cirrhosis patients: Dose adjustment based on monitoring of anti-Xa levels is unreliable and not recommended Drug Interactions Risk X: Avoid combination Apixaban, Dabigatran Etexilate, Defibrotide, Edoxaban, Hemin, Mifepristone, Omacetaxine, Rivaroxaban, Urokinase, Vorapaxar.
-Risk D: Consider therapy modification Agents with Antiplatelet Properties (e.g., P2Y12 inhibitors, NSAIDs, SSRIs, etc.), Caplacizumab, Desirudin, Dipyridamole, Nonsteroidal Anti-Inflammatory Agents.
-Pregnancy and Lactation PregnancyNo foetotoxicity or teratogenicity as shown by animal studies.
-Enoxaparinsodium should be used during pregnancy only if there is a clear need.
-Pregnantwomen receiving enoxaparin should be carefully monitored for evidence ofbleeding or excessive anticoagulation and should be warned of thehaemorrhagic risk.LactationCan be used during breastfeeding.
-Passage of Enoxaparin or its metabolites inmilk is very low.
+In liver cirrinosis patients: Dose adjustment based on monitoring of anti-Ya levels is upreliable and not recommended Drug Risk X: Avoid combination Interactions Apixaban, Dabigatran Etexilate, Defibrotide, Edoxaban, Hemin, Mifepristone, Omacetaxine, Rivaroxaban, Urokinase, Vorapaxar.
+Risk D: Consider therapy modification Agents with Antiplatelet Properties (e.g., P2Y12 inhibitors, NSAIDs, SSRIs, etc.), Caplacizumab, Desirudin, Dipyridamole, Nonsteroidal Anti- Inflammatory Agents.
+Pregnancy and Pregnancy Lactation No foetotoxicity or teratogenicity as shown by animal studies.
+Enoxaparin sodium should be used during pregnancy only if there is a clear need.
+Pregnant bleeding or excessive anticoagulation and should be warned of the haemorrhagic risk.
+Lactation Can be used during breastfeeding.
+Passage of Enoxaparin or its metabolites in milk is very low.
 The oral absorption of Enoxaparin by baby is unlikely.
-Administration Administration: IV: STEMI and PCI only: Prepare a 30 mg bolus dose by expelling excess volume from a graduated prefilled syringe (e.g., the 40, 60, 80).
-May be diluted with neutral saline 9% or dextrose 5% immediately before use.
-Do not mix or co-administer with other medications.
-Enoxaparin sodium should be administered through an IV line.
+Administration Administration: IV: STEMI and PCI only: Prepare a 30 mg bolus dose by expelling excess volume from a graduated profilled surings (a.g., the 40, 60, 80) prenneu synnge (e.g., the 40, 60, 80). ■ May be diluted with neutral saline 9% or devtrose 5% immediately before - way be unded with neutral same 9% of dexirose 5% inimediately before use.
+Do not mix or co-administer with other medications Enoxaparin sodium should be administered through an IV line.
 Flush IV access site with a sufficient amount of NS or D5W prior to and following IV bolus administration.